Measuring Compliance of Consent Revocation on the Web: Methodology

 \subsubsection{Collecting stored consent strings and third-parties that access them}

 The current TCF v2.2, does not define the specific location where the user consent should be stored.
 Therefore, we collect all cookies and localStorage objects' values that match the {\tcs} format.
 Additionally, we collect the {\optanon} cookie that OneTrust uses to store a user's consent.
-We also inject scripts in the webpage to query {\tcfapi} and {\onetrustg} to analyse consent strings that third-parties would receive if they query these APIs, and examine network logs to detect and store {\tcss} shared in the requests and responses.
+We also inject scripts in the webpage to query {\tcfapi} and {\onetrustg} to analyse consent strings that third-parties would receive if they query these APIs and examine network logs to detect and store {\tcss} shared in the requests and responses.
 All the collected consent strings are visualised in Figure~\ref{fig:data_analysis} in orange color.

 Third-parties can access consent strings via APIs or receive them via network requests.
-We capture (1) third-party scripts that fetch consent string via {\tcfapi} or {\onetrustg}; (2) HTTP requests that contain consent strings in {\tcs} format (we do not capture OneTrust-specific strings in the traffic because they do not have a well defined format).
+We capture (1) third-party scripts that fetch consent string via {\tcfapi} or {\onetrustg}; (2) HTTP requests that contain consent strings in {\tcs} format or {\onetrustg}.
+However, some requests might not have been recorded since they do not have a well-defined format.
 We store all initiators and receivers of consent strings (see violet stores in Figure~\ref{fig:data_analysis}).